tynovsky/unpack-sevenzip/README.md

 # DESCRIPTION

 Unpack::SevenZip is a wrapper over p7zip tool.
-It allows you to define a function for saving files.
+It allows you to define a function for saving extracted files.
 The archive gets extracted and the user-defined function (which gets the file data blob and the filename) is called for each file extracted from the archive.